{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Custodial challenges

 While the Bitcoin database is very secure, the history of crypto is plagued with stories of fraudulent entities stealing funds and major exchanges being hacked.
 This has led to significant losses for investors with little recourse, as owners are anonymous by design.
 Ownership is established through a private key or password.
 If that key is lost or stolen, the associated crypto is also lost.
 This underscores the importance of working with best-in-class partners to avoid potential fraud.
+Notably, in November 2022, the former cryptocurrency exchange FTX, was found to be participating in fraud and other illegal activities causing major losses for users and investors.

 Trade execution

-The venues where cryptocurrencies trade on are not as regulated or mature as the exchanges on which other financial assets trade.
+The venues that cryptocurrencies trade on are not as regulated or mature as the exchanges on which other financial assets trade.
 As a result, there is a potential risk of market manipulation.
 This may be difficult to monitor and correct under current rules.

 Regulations